THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Exodus 3:14 in Modern Jewish Philosophy

-My principal objection to Mendelssohn's interpretation is that the threefold ehyeh can no more be a name that can ehyeh asher ehyeh, and so, with this fundamental understanding so far astray, the rest of his interpretation cannot but be incorrect.
-Moreover, his translation of ehyeh asher ehyeh and ehyeh also bears no relation to the Hebrew of these words, and so cannot be correct for this reason also.
+My principal objection to Mendelssohn’s interpretation is that the threefold ehyeh can no more be a name that can ehyeh asher ehyeh, and so, with this fundamental understanding so far astray, the rest of his interpretation cannot but be incorrect.
+Moreover, his translations of ehyeh asher ehyeh and ehyeh also bear no relation to the Hebrew of these words and so cannot be correct for this reason also.

 Foremost on the temporal side of the exegetical divide are the philosophers Martin Buber and Franz Rosenzweig.
 Their interpretation of Exodus 3:14 is recorded piecemeal in Scripture and Translation (S&T) and more cohesively by Buber in Moses: The Revelation and the Covenant, upon which two sources the following analysis is based.